An American switching layout in TT

 Locos and Stock

-Sound for the locos comes from two MRC under-baseboard diesel sounders, which produce the right sound for EMD equipment.
-A bit of a compromise, but they will do until I steel myself to fit sound decoders and speakers into these small locos.
-I know it has been done!
+Sound for the other three locos comes from two MRC under-baseboard diesel sounders, which produce the right sound for EMD equipment.
+A bit of a compromise, but it works well enough.

 Buildings and Scenery

-Like the stock, American TT buildings are in short supply, whether ready-built or in kit form.
+Like the stock, American TT buildings are in short supply.
 A couple of card kits are available from Zeuke (a station building and a small warehouse), and you may be able to get away with HO or N scale kits from the likes of Walthers or Pikestuff, as these are sometimes close enough to 1:120 scale to be acceptable.
 The most crucial factor is probably door height – if it’s around 16.5 or 17mm, or you can make it so, it will do.

 Short of finding what you want, one alternative is to buy TT scale plastic kits from European companies like Auhagen and convert them to something a bit more American.
 Another way is to download printable kits in PDF format from one of the many suppliers and print them out onto paper at the right scale.